Robert Richardson (British Army officer): Senior command

 He was promoted brigadier on 31 December 1973, and appointed commander of 39th Infantry Brigade, based in Northern Ireland, the following year.
 For his work in Northern Ireland, he was promoted to Commander of the Order of the British Empire (CBE).

 In 1975, he was appointed the Deputy Adjutant General of the British Army of the Rhine (BAOR), and on 24 January 1978, he was appointed Commandant of the British Sector in Berlin, with the acting rank of major-general, and received substantive promotion on 22 July 1978.
 He was appointed Commander of the Royal Victorian Order (CVO) on 25 May 1978.
 He relinquished command on 15 September 1980.

 On 19 December 1980, he was appointed Vice-Adjutant General, and Director of Manning for the Army at the Ministry of Defence, and relinquished the appointment on 29 March 1982.

 He succeeded Sir Richard Lawson as GOC Northern Ireland on 1 June 1982, was promoted to lieutenant-general on the same date, and was appointed Knight Commander of the Order of the Bath (KCB) on 12 June 1982.
 He had previously commanded both a roulement battalion and a resident brigade in Northern Ireland, giving him experience of the issues faced in the region.
 His tour as GOC was mainly marked by a gradual process of reducing the role of Army units in day-to-day security, handing over control to the Royal Ulster Constabulary.
 He was relieved by Robert Pascoe in June 1985.

 Ceremonial posts

 On 31 August 1980, he was appointed Colonel of the Royal Scots, and held the post for ten years, until 31 August 1990.
 He was appointed the Lieutenant of the Tower of London on 1 March 1992, and held the post until 1 March 1995.

 His medals are now held in the Museum of the Royal Scots in Edinburgh Castle.

 Personal life

-He was married to Maureen (d.
-1986) and had four children, Claire, Charles, Jeremy and Guy.
+Richardson married Maureen Robinson in 1956; they had four children, Claire, Charles, Jeremy and Guy; she died in 1986.
+In 1988 he married Alexandra (Candy) Inglis (née Bomford); she survived him and died in 2025.